-I am a third year PhD student studying pikas (small mammals related to rabbits - the inspiration for Pikachu) in the Indian Himalayas.
+I am a fourth year PhD candidate studying pikas (small mammals related to rabbits - the inspiration for Pikachu) in the Indian Himalayas.
 My work is aimed at identifying the genetic adaptations that underlie Himalayan pikas’ ability to survive in severely hypoxic conditions.
 Himalayan pikas are being forced to higher elevations due to climate change but some of these species may not have the genetic adaptions necessary to survive the hypoxia of their new higher elevation habitat.
-Through a candidate gene approach, looking at mitochondrial genes and hemoglobin genes, as well as a less targeted genomics approach, I am hoping to identify genetic adaptations to hypoxia in different Himalayan pika species.
+In an effort to get a full image of the suite of adaptations that enable the hypoxia tolerance seen in some pika species, I am assessing adaptations in mitochondrial and nuclear candidate genes, considering the role of plasticity in gene expression using transcriptomics, as well as identifying new candidate genes through next-generation techniques.
 By looking at how adaptations are distributed across the pika phylogeny I hope to gain new insight into the mechanisms driving evolution at high altitudes.

 Additionally, with different disciplinary goals and methods, I am interested in reframing the red in tooth and claw narrative of the natural world by examining cooperation between animal communities, social groups, and genders.
 In collaboration with Joan E. Roughgarden I am investigating the evolution and ecology of social reproductive behavior under the framework of social selection, an alternative to sexual selection theory and its corollaries.
 I am interested in relating the evolutionary behavioral ecologies of mutualism, behavior in the face of resource limitations, and social reproductive behavior with the human predicaments of consumption, population policy, and gender inequality.